 To fill these (small) blanks, your application needs to extend the Kernel class

 and use the MicroKernelTrait to implement these methods.
 Symfony provides by

 default that kernel in the

 This class uses the name of the environment - which is passed to the Kernel's

 method and is available via

 to decide which bundles to enable.
 The logic for that is in

-You are, of course, free to create your own, alternative or additional
+You are free to create your own, alternative or additional

 The name and location of the